 Getting Sober During COVID-19

-Some say, “what a tough time to get sober”.
-The question we ask, “is anytime an easy time to get sober?”
+Some say, โ€œWhat a tough time to get soberโ€.
+The question we ask is, โ€œIs any time an easy time to get sober?โ€

-Anytime the addict is going to get clean and sober, they are in the middle of a crisis.
-All that COVID-19 has done is it has created more hurdles to jump through in order to get the help that is needed in order to save their life.
-This is a life and death errand that we are on.
+Anytime the addict is getting sober, they are in the middle of a crisis.
+All that COVID-19 has done is create more hurdles to jump through to get the help that is needed to save their life.
+This is a life-and-death errand that we are on.
 The addict has lost all hope and has no more solutions for their life.
-It is up to us, at SLO Recovery Center, to provide the addict with a way out of addiction through the hurdles of COVID-19.
+It is up to us, at SLO Recovery Center, to provide the addict with a way out of addiction through the hurdles of COVID-19 and support them in getting sober.

-COVID-19 is a major issue that we don’t want to minimize the devastation that it has caused us in our great country.
-The total deaths from COVID-19 are 81,289 up to this point that you read this article.
-In 2019, it is estimated that 157,029 people died from drug overdoses and alcohol related incidents.
-Both are devastating, but drug and alcohol related deaths have decreased 2.7% as a result of drug/alcohol and mental health treatment.
+COVID-19 is a major issue, and we donโ€™t want to minimize the devastation that it has caused in our great country.
+The total number of deaths from COVID-19 is 81,289 up to the point that you read this article.
+In 2019, it is estimated that 157,029 people died from drug overdoses and alcohol-related incidents.
+Both are devastating, but drug and alcohol-related deaths have decreased by 2.7% as a result of drug/alcohol and mental health treatment, showing the critical importance of getting sober.

 Addiction is difficult to overcome.
 COVID-19 has made it more of a challenge to get clean and sober.
 The front lines of both diseases are here to save lives.
 We on the addiction front line, believe that no matter what, we will jump in the firing line to help an addict recover.
 We will continue to fight for the lives of addicts who want help.
-We will continue to fight active addiction in spite of COVID-19.
+We will continue to fight active addiction despite COVID-19.

 What are you willing to do?